 The Damned United focuses on that ill-fated period to great effect, with Michael Sheen producing an absolutely spellbinding performance in the lead role.

-The film explores both sides of Clough’s complex personality, and lovingly demonstrates that there was far more depth to his character than merely his public persona.
+The film explores both sides of Clough’s complex personality and lovingly demonstrates that there was far more depth to his character than merely his public persona.

 Looking for Eric

-This Ken Loach film focuses on the culture of fanaticism and how soccer has the ability to provide people with an escape from the trials and tribulations of daily life.
+As soccer movies go, this Ken Loach film focuses on the culture of fanaticism and how soccer has the ability to provide people with an escape from the trials and tribulations of daily life.

 Eric Bishop’s life is a mess, with a dull job, an annoying ex-wife and an errant son giving him a wide range of headaches that he could well do without.